luckpp/js-starter-kit/README.md

 # JavaScript Starter Kit

-Starter kit that includes all tools required by a JS project.
+Starter kit that includes tools and steps required when starting a new project required by a JS project.

-## Steps required when starting a new project

-### 1. Choose an IDE
+## 1. Choose an IDE

 Visual Studio Code is my choice since it has the following features:
 - free